sabiwara/respect/Readme.md

 ```

 Nested objects are compared recursively, and arrays are iterated over.

-`options` is optional and can be ommitted.
-By default all the following options are set to `true`:
+`options` can be ommitted: by default all the following options are set to `true`:

 #### `partial`: Ignore un-specified fields